Things to do in Boston

 Children’s Museum of Boston

-This museum is filled with fun and interactive exhibits that will keep your children busy and entertained for hours.
+This Children’s museum is filled with fun and interactive exhibits that will keep your children busy and entertained for hours.

-You can expect to see:
+You can expect to see the following:

 - Bubble stations